nbro/andz/README.md

 - I'm currently using Python 3.5 and also `pip3.5` to develop, but the module is currently being tested against Python 3.3, 3.4 and 3.5 on Travis CI.
 Use other versions of Python and `pip` at your own responsibility!

-- I really advise you to use `Git` and `Github` as your tools to develop, but you could eventually do it in different ways, and I would try to merge what you have done with the current structure of the module.

-    This means that you can simply write your own Python script containing an algorithm or a data structure independently, and send it to me via either e-mail or by posting it as an issue, and I (or someone else) would be responsible for porting your code for the module, etc. **Just avoid this option, please.**

-    I allow this second option because some people could not be very familiar yet with Git and Github.

 ### Using Git and Github

 First things first, you should fork the [`ands` repository from my `Github`'s account](https://github.com/nelson-brochado/ands) to your own.
 After that you should download your forked repository to your local machine.
 Once that's done, follow the following steps.